Douglas Park (Rock Island): Other notable events

 Though some sources may claim that the first college football game in the rivalry between the University of Iowa and the University of Illinois was a 58–0 Iowa win at Douglas Park on November 30, 1899, this information is incorrect.
 The correct location for the first Iowa vs. Illinois college football game is Twelfth Street Park.

 Douglas Park played host to the ISC World Fastpitch Softball Tournament from 1961 thru 1969, and again in 1973.

 In August, 2015, a "throwback" football game was played at Douglas Park to honor the history of football at the site.
-Early football rules were used in the game, in which the Rock Island Independents team defeated the Moline Universal Tractors 24-0.
+Early football rules were used in the game, in which the Rock Island Independents team defeated the Moline Universal Tractors 24–0.

 Douglas Park today

-The park is still in use today by Little League Baseball and Rock Island High School's freshman baseball team.
+The park is still in use today by youth Baseball and Rock Island Legion Post 200.
 The Quad City 76ers Semi–Pro Baseball Club has played home games at Douglas Park since 1986.

 "Friends of Douglas Park," formed in 2007 and raised money through donations to remodel the large baseball field.
 The field was labeled "Phase 1" of a total Douglas Park renovation.
 On May 9, 2017, the large diamond was re-opened with a high school baseball game between Rock Island Alleman High School and Rock Island high school.
-A crowd of 450 saw the Rocks defeat the Pioneers 2-0.
+A crowd of 450 saw the Rocks defeat the Pioneers 2–0.